What are Cardinal Numbers?

-Cardinal numbers (1, 2, 3…) express quantity — they answer the question "how many?"
+In English, Cardinal Numbers (1, 2, 3, etc.) express exact quantity — they answer the question "how many?"
 They are the most basic and frequently used numbers in English, appearing in counting, measurements, ages, prices, times, and more.
+Understanding how to spell and combine these numbers is essential for clarity in daily communication.

 | Number | Word | Number | Word |